The Four Elements of Architecture

 Semper, stating that the hearth was the first element created:

 The first sign of settlement and rest after the hunt, the battle, and wandering in the desert is today, as when the first men lost paradise, the setting up of the fireplace and the lighting of the reviving, warming, and food preparing flame.
 Around the hearth the first groups formed: around the hearth the first groups assembled; around it the first alliances formed; around it the first rude religious concepts were put into the customs of a cult...
 Throughout all phases of society the hearth formed that sacred focus around which took order and shape.
 It is the first and most important element of architecture.
 Around it were grouped the other three elements: the roof, the enclosure, and the mound.
 The protecting negations or defenders of the hearths flame against three hostile elements of nature.

 Enclosures (walls) were said to have their origins in weaving.
 Just as fences and pens were woven sticks, the most basic form of a spatial divider still seen in use in parts of the world today is the fabric screen.
 Only when additional functional requirements are placed on the enclosure (such as structural weight-bearing needs) does the materiality of the wall change to something beyond fabric.

 The mat and its use in primitive huts interchangeably as floors, walls, and draped over frames was considered by Gottfried Semper to be the origins of architecture.

 Semper's Four Elements of Architecture was an attempt at a universal theory of architecture.
 The Four Elements of Architecture was not the classification of a specific typology but rather was more universal in its attempt to offer a more general theory of architecture.
 Rather than describing one building typology as being the beginning, he considers what assemblies and systems are universal in all indigenous primitive structures.”

 The Four Elements of Architecture as an archaeologically driven theory stressed functionalism as a prerequisite to intentionality.

 Semper's primitive hut theory as put forth by the Four Elements of Architecture is considered to be significant in contemporary theory.
-Semper continues to explore the four elements more closely in subsequent works such as Der Stil.
+Semper continues to explore the four elements more closely in subsequent works such as Der Stil in den technischen und tektonischen Künsten.